 This might seem like an easy question to answer because you don’t want to smell your cat’s bad breath!
 While that is definitely true, bad breath is only part of the reason your cat needs to have healthy teeth and gums.
 As with humans, a cat’s mouth is literally dripping with bacteria.
 While some bacteria are good in small amounts, an unhealthy cat’s mouth can be overrun with bacteria.
 An excessive amount of bacteria in the mouth can cause infections that make your cat’s teeth and gums sore, and it can also lead to other illnesses throughout the body, like heart disease.
 Dental diseases like gingivitis or an abscessed tooth can be very painful.
 Cats that have sore mouths aren’t going to want to eat, and we all know how important it is that our cats receive proper nutrition.
 As you can see, proper dental health in your kitty can affect more than just his smile and breath.

 What Should Healthy Cat Teeth and Gums Look Like?

 An adult cat should have 30 teeth.
-These teeth are going to vary in size and shape with the tiny incisors up front followed by long, pointed canines.
-Behind the canines come the premolars and molars that are still sharp, but have a larger surface area to chew and grind the food that they eat.
+These teeth are going to vary in size and shape, with the tiny incisors up front followed by long, pointed canines.
+Behind the canines come the premolars and molars.
+These are still sharp, but they have a larger surface area to chew and grind the food that they eat.
 There are normal empty spaces between the canine and premolars.
 This spacing is larger on the bottom jaw.

-Healthy cat teeth should be white and gums should be a light pink.
-Any discoloration to the teeth could indicate staining or tartar buildup and redness or swelling of the gums, especially along the gum line could be due to gingivitis.
+Healthy cat teeth should be white, and healthy gums should be a light pink.
+Any discoloration to the teeth could indicate staining or tartar buildup.
+Redness or swelling of the gums, especially along the gum line could be due to gingivitis.
 Some kitties, especially black ones, may have some black pigmentation on the gums.
-It’s nothing to worry about other than it may make spotting gingivitis a bit more difficult.
+This is nothing to worry about, although it may make spotting gingivitis a bit more difficult.

 What Should Cat Breath Smell Like?